-The Department of Justice Administration, established in 1969, has more than 1100 graduates who have, through their careers, made significant contributions to their communities and professions.
-The Department maintains an active alumni through leadership provided by the Justice Administration Alumni Board.
+The Department of Criminal Justice, established in 1969 as Justice Administration, has more than 1100 graduates who have, through their careers, made significant contributions to their communities and professions.
+The Department maintains an active alumni through leadership provided by the Criminal Justice Alumni Board.

 G. Henry Ott, Secretary, Phone 502-574-3701 or e-mail: Henry.Ott@louisville.gov

-Current Members of the JA Alumni Board are John Balenovich, Kenneth Betts, Patricia Hammoms, David Munden, Vince Robison, Judge Jim Shake, James Wagner & Dr Deborah Keeling.
+Current Members of the CJ Alumni Board are John Balenovich, Megan Conlen, Patricia Hammons, David Munden, Charles Riggle, Judge Jim Shake, James Wagner, Dr Joseph Grant & Dr Deborah Keeling.

 Participate in the or Shadowing Program.